dummybyte/blog/about.md

 * Greedy and Dynamic Programming algorithm
 * Graph Algorithm

 And many other advance data structures.
+If you want any specific problem or specific data structure to be discussed, please mention that in comment section below.

 #### About Me
 Having completed my undergrad from IIT Jodhpur in Computer Science and Engineering, currently I am working as a Software Developer in Amazon, India.
 I am a competitive programming enthusiast